THE SAPUTO FAMILY

 A TRADITION OF SOCCER AND EXCELLENCE

-For the past 30 years, the Saputo family has been playing a frontline role in the development of soccer in Canada.
-First as a sponsor of the Montreal Manic in the North American Soccer League (NASL), it moved on into the 1990s to become owner of the Montreal Impact.
-The family has also been at the heart of the Impact’s relaunch in 2001 after incorporating the club as a not-for-profit organization, as well as overseeing its day-to-day management.
+For the past 30 years, the Saputo family has been at the forefront in the development of soccer in Canada.
+First as a sponsor of the Montreal Manic in the North American Soccer League (NASL), it increased its support in the ‘90s by becoming owner of the Montreal Impact.
+The family has also been at the heart of the Impact’s re-launch in 2002 after incorporating the club as a not-for-profit organization, as well as overseeing its day-to-day management.

-The Saputo family’s most recent contribution to the development of Quebec soccer is the construction of Stade Saptuo, home of the Montreal Impact.
-Located at Olympic Park, Stade Saputo was officially inaugurated on May 19, 2008 and is entirely privately funded, including 7.5 million dollars from the Saputo family.
+One of the Saputo family’s most important contributions to the development of Quebec soccer has been the construction of Stade Saputo, home of the Montreal Impact.
+Stade Saputo was officially inaugurated on May19, 2008.
+The first phase of construction was financed entirely through private funds, totalling $17 million, including $7.5 million directly from the Saputo family.

 The Fonds de Solidarité FTQ

-The Fund’s investment of $7.5 million gives it a minority partnership’s share in Free-2-Play, the organization responsible for the management of the Impact, and also includes a sponsorship.
+The Fund’s investment of $7.5 million gives it a minority partnership interest in Free 2 Play LP, the organization responsible for the management of the Impact, including a sponsorship.